Show All Answers

 The owner is entitled to a copy of the permit and inspection report(s).
 A copy of the permit and inspection report may be required if and when you sell your property.

+Minimum volumes are specified in the Standard and are based on the number of bedrooms for a basic home.
+If your home has features beyond the basic home that might increase water use, additional volumes should be included.
 The soil under the surface can change rapidly.
 A thin soil layer below the bottom of your system can prevent or slow the sewage effluent soaking into the soil, causing the system to fail.
 Soils saturated with water during parts of the year can also cause a system to fail.

 The underlying soils must be analyzed to identify soil layers that affect system performance, and determine if there are saturated soil conditions present that can harm the system.